 If the teeth receiving the crowns are healthy and strong, they will most likely not require root canal therapy.
 However, parts of your teeth are likely to be removed to make space for the crowns.
 Traditional bridges are made either of porcelain fused to metal (PFM) or ceramics.

 There are some other types of bridges as well.
 A cantilever bridge is held in the mouth by one or even more crowns on only one side of the space where a tooth is missing.
-A Maryland bonded bridge consists of a metal framework with wings on each sides.
+A Maryland bonded bridge consists of a metal framework with wings on each side.
 The wings are bonded to the back of your existing natural teeth.
 The false teeth will also be affixed to the framework.
 This kind of bridge can also be called a resin-bonded bridge or an acid-etched bridge.

 Bonded bridges typically are not as expensive as conventional bridges.
 That’s because surrounding teeth need less preparation and do not require dental crowns.
 However, these bridges are only as strong as the bonding material.
 Resin-bonded bridges tend not to stay cemented in place as well as other varieties of bridges where there is a lot of biting force.
 They also may not be the best solution if the wings will have to be small in order to avoid getting in the way of the bite or the gums.